 “Believe me, it’s not glamorous when it’s midnight on a school night and you’re still up worrying about stocks and other securities and second-guessing yourself,” says Patrick Goldin, the 17-year-old general partner of the Alain Value Fund LP, an investment fund that is made up of several different stocks.
 Goldin’s hedge fund uses advanced investment strategies to try to get high returns for investors.
 Pooling together money from multiple sources gives him the ability to make bigger buys, while the investors let Goldin make the decisions about where to put the funds.
 “To actively manage your investments, you have to train yourself mentally and understand your psychology.
 You have to realize that sometimes there will be inefficiencies or you will make the wrong move, but if you constantly work at improving yourself, you can be successful.”

-Goldin, a home-schooled high school senior from Greensboro, N.C., says his mother introduced him to the stock market in 2005, when he was in the seventh grade.
+Goldin, a home-schooled high school senior from Greensboro, N.C., says his mother introduced him to the stock market when he was in the seventh grade.
 In early 2007, Goldin launched his fund, lining up family and friends as investors.
 “I was inspired to find out more about the companies that made the products I used, and owning shares of their stock seemed like a good idea,” he says.
 “I started to monitor their financial performance and from there it just sort of flowed.
 I progressed slowly, studying the market and reading books — and gradually increased my analysis and investing.
 I learned from my mistakes.”
 Some of Goldin’s early investments included Lockheed Martin, Starbucks and Wal-Mart.

 ‘Not Everyone Is an Expert at This’

-Managing a portfolio, or a collection of varied investments, is serious business, involving investment mix and policy, matching investments to objectives and balancing risk and performance.
+Managing an investment portfolio, or a collection of varied investments, is serious business, involving investment mix and policy, matching investments to objectives and balancing risk and performance.
 For professional portfolio managers, a key concern involves matching an individual’s risk tolerance with investment performance in a way that achieves the investor’s monetary goals, according to Boris Khazin, investment oversight officer with TD Ameritrade.
 “Generally, if you’re seeking more performance, there’s going to be more risk,” notes Khazin.
 “But hedging and other strategies [to decrease] risk mean that the ratio of risk to performance is not necessarily a direct one.”

 Not everyone is an expert at this, he adds.
 “An individual investor who [also] holds down a full-time job may not know what to look at.”